CDE will be closed on Monday, Jan. 20 for the Martin Luther King, Jr. holiday.

 Referrals of children with a suspected delay in development can be made to the local Child Find team where the family and child live.
 Learn more about Child Find.

-States are required to report to the federal government, Office of Special Education Programs (OSEP), on three child outcome areas.
-View the 2015-16 State Child Outcomes Data Profile.
+States are required to report on three child outcomes for preschool to the Office of Special Education Programs (OSEP).
+The Early Childhood Technical Assistance Center provides Colorado with a data profile each year.
+View the 2017 State Child Outcomes Data Profile.